shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/0-GettingStarted-V2.md

-# Getting Started with Your SC-900: Microsoft Security, Compliance, and Identity Fundamentals Workshop
+# Getting Started with Your Lab

-Welcome to your SC-900: Microsoft Security, Compliance, and Identity Fundamentals workshop!
+Welcome to your AZ-720: Troubleshooting Microsoft Azure Connectivity workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment